 This comes out to about NTD 1,459 per person for the entire trip.
 You can add to your budget if you plan on doing any shopping in Jiufen.

 1. Rent a Pocket Wifi Device

 Having a reliable wifi connection is a must when traveling these days.
 It makes everything so much easier.
 It allows us to convert currencies, navigate the transportation system, and upload our qipao pictures to social media with the tag #blessed.

 Personally, we prefer renting pocket wifi devices with unlimited data so we don’t have to worry about anything, but buying a sim card is fine too.
-You can rent a 4G pocket wifi device or buy a 4G sim card through KKday.
-Either can be picked up at various airports throughout Taiwan.
+You can rent a 4G pocket wifi device through KKday.
+It can be picked up at various airports throughout Taiwan.

 2. All Sky Lantern Shops are Created Equal

 Before letting us loose, our guide advised us that sky lantern pricing at Shifen Old Street is regulated.
 Don’t waste your time going from shop to shop looking for the best deal because they all charge the same – NTD 150 for one color, NTD 200 for four colors, and NTD 350 for eight colors.